JoErNanO/brianmodel/README.md

 # brianmodel
-Plugin library for the brian simulator.
+Library of neuron and ionic currents for the Brian simulator.